-- 510 Besides the initial fields, the external forcing may impact the relationship of the SST and the NAO in models.
+Besides the initial fields, the external forcing may impact the relationship of the SST and the NAO in models.
 To investigate the influence of the external-forcing data of the historical experiments, the outputs from the piControl experiments are used to compare with those from the historical experiments.
 The relationships of the NAO and SST from the piControl experiments of the 13 CMIP5 models are analyzed (Fig. S13).
-The locations of the response centers of the SST to the NAO are close to those in historical experiments of most models (except for the subtropical NA of CESM1-BGC).
-The main difference between the piControl and historical experiments is the magnitude of the response of the SST on the NAO, which also occurs in the difference between the two sets of historical experiments (r1i1pi1 and r3i1p1).
-It should be noted that the result of the piControl experiments (r1i1p1).
-The response of the SHF/LHF to the NAO in the piControl experiments (r3i1p1), but is different from the historical experiments (r1i1p1).
-The response of the SHF/LHF to the NAO in the piControl experiments (Fig. S14) is also stronger than that in the historical experiment (r1i1p1, Fig. 7).
-Based on the above analysis, it can be concluded that the influence of the external forcing has less influence on the NAO-SST - relationship in most models, especially on the locations of response centers, but in some individual models the influence of external forcing cannot be ignored.
-Some studies have shown that in the climate models, the amplitude of the response to the external forcing (such as volcanic forcing, solar variability, and ozone depletion) is weak, which leads to weak predictable signals in these models although these models can predict observed climate variability (Scaife and Smith et - al. 2018).
-The weak predictable signals inhibit the estimation of forced climate variability in the Atlantic sector (Scaife and Smith et al. 2018).
-The weak influence of the external forcing on NAO-SST relationship was also found in the CMIP5 models in this work.
-Scaife et al. (2020) have argued that a large ensemble number can overcome the signal-to-noise paradox, which probably provide a reference for the future application of CMIP models in the predications.
+The locations of the response centers of the SST related to the NAO are close to those in historical experiments of most models (except for the subtropical NA of CESM1-BGC).
+The main difference between the piControl and historical experiments is the magnitude of the response of the SST to the NAO, which also occurs in the difference between the two sets of historical experiments (r1i1pi1 and r3i1p1).
+It should be noted that the result of the piControl experiment in MPI-ESM-MR is very similar to its r3i1p1 historical experiment but is different from its r1i1p1 historical experiment.
+The response of the SHF and LHF to the NAO in the piControl experiments (Fig. S14) is also stronger than that in the r1i1p1 historical experiments (Fig. 7).
+Based on the above analysis, it can be concluded that there is less influence of the external forcing on the NAO-SST relationship in most models, especially on the locations of response centers, but in some individual models the influence of external forcing cannot be ignored.
+Some studies have shown that in the climate models the amplitude of the response to the external forcing (such as volcanic forcing, solar variability, and ozone depletion) is weak, which leads to weak predictable signals in these models, although these models can predict observed climate variability (Scaife and Smith et al., 2018).
+The weak predictable signals inhibit the estimation of forced climate variability in the Atlantic sector (Scaife and Smith et al., 2018).
+The weak influence of the external forcing on the NAO-SST relationship was also found in the CMIP5 models in this work.
+Smith et al. (2020) have argued that a large ensemble number can overcome the signal-to-noise paradox, which probably provides a reference for the future application of CMIP models in the predications.